marcossilvestrini/learning-lpic-1-102-500/README.md

 4. Group Members
 All the members of the group listed here are regular members.
 But, there is a comma to separate them, i.e. a non-administrative member of the groups.

-##### /etc/nsswitch.conf

-The /etc/nsswitch.conf file configures how the system uses various databases and name resolution mechanisms.\
-The first field of entries in this file identifies the name of the database.\
-The second field defines a list of resolution mechanisms in the order in which the system attempts to resolve queries on the database.

 ##### /etc/skel/

 The /etc/skel/ directory is for "skeleton" user files, which are used to populate a home directory when a user is first created.